kanikeRaghava/Name-Pattern/README.md

 # Name-Pattern
-This source code takes a string as input and prints in pattern
+This source code written in java takes a string as input and prints in pattern

+STEPS:
+>download the .java
+>execute on your machine
+#HappyCoding.....